ryan1337c/Bolt/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Note:** <br/>
+The login page and sign up page has not been fully implemented because that is not the focus of this application.
+In order to access the chat box:

+1. On the landing page, click the login button on the top right
+2. Fill in the text boxes, input doesn't matter but make sure that the text boxes are filled in
+3. Click the 'Sign In' button and it will redirect you to the chat page

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.